spacetelescope/mirage/docs/yaml_generator.rst

 Simulating Observations from an APT File
 ========================================

-The easiest way to simulate a large amount of files using Mirage is to begin with the `APT <https://jwst-docs.stsci.edu/display/JPP/JWST+Astronomers+Proposal+Tool%2C+APT>`_ file of a JWST proposal.
-Mirage contains functions that can create the collection of yaml files necessary to simulate all of the observations contained in the APT file.
+The easiest way to simulate a large amount of obsrvtions using Mirage is to begin with the `APT <https://jwst-docs.stsci.edu/display/JPP/JWST+Astronomers+Proposal+Tool%2C+APT>`_ file of a JWST proposal.
+Mirage contains functions that can (for imaging and WFSS modes) create the collection of yaml files necessary to simulate all of the observations contained in the APT file.

 Export XML and Poining files from APT
 -------------------------------------